Jacobaston/Project-2/README.md

 }
 ```

+# Conclusion

+## Challenges
+- This was my frist experience of pair programming.
+Our first challenge was deciding how we were going to split up the workload and keep our code clean and readable.
+We decided that the best way to go this was us the live share feature on VS code - this allowed us to work on problems together at the same time, while also allowing us to work on our own sections too.

-## Future Improvements
+### Future Improvements
-We discussed a number of potential future improvements to this project, including adding the ability to save jobs to a shortlist.
+- We discussed a number of potential future improvements to this project, including adding the ability to save jobs to a shortlist.
 We could also explore different ways of handling the search form validation, and include more search criteria to filter by.

+## Lessons learned
+-